rhyspjudd-dev/reasontask-vueapp/README.md

 vuex (see: app/src/store/store.js),
 tailwind, ES6

-Thanks for considering me :)
+Thanks for considering me for the role :)

 ```
 App deployed to Netlfiy [here](#)